nf-core/configs/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Add your profile name to the `profile:` scope in `.github/workflows/main.yml`

 <!--
+If you require/still waiting for a review, please feel free to request from @nf-core/configs-team

 Please see uploading to`nf-core/configs` for more details: https://github.com/nf-core/configs#uploading-to-nf-coreconfigs